waawawewa/zoom/README.md

 DOUBLE CLICK ON THE FILE main.py (watch https://youtu.be/_ZvAHofiZC0)

-JUST WAIT AND RELAX, MY BOT WILL AUTOMATICALLY JOIN THE MEETING (enter the timings and meeting id correcrly in enter.csv)
+JUST WAIT AND RELAX, MY BOT WILL AUTOMATICALLY JOIN THE MEETING (enter the timings and meeting id correcrly in enter.csv

+SOMETIMES, IF THE TERMINAL WINDOW ABRUPTLY CLOSES YOU WILL HAVE TO FOLLOW THIS VIDEO (https://youtu.be/mrz6Q0-HyKo)

 YOU NEED TO OPEN THE FILE ```main.py``` ATLEAST A MINUTE BEFORE THE MEETING STARTS.